top of page

 A solar sales tax exemption is a financial incentive that exempts the purchase of solar energy equipment and installations from state sales taxes.
 This can include the sales tax applied to solar panels, inverters, racking systems, solar batteries, and labor.

 A solar sales tax exemption encourages the adoption of solar technology by reducing upfront costs.
-Some of the states with such an exemption include Washington, Colorado, Arizona, Wisconsin, Minnesota, Indiana, New York, Massachusetts, New Hampshire, Maryland, and Florida.
+Some of the states with such an exemption include Washington, Colorado, Arizona, Wisconsin, Minnesota, Indiana, New York, Massachusetts, New Hampshire, Maryland, and Florida, which increase solar energy savings.

 Do Solar Energy Savings Justify the Upfront Investment?